 - 1. Read GENERAL RULES. - 2.
 Must be enrolled in specific 4-H STEM project to exhibit. - 3.
-Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 4.
-All items must be entered Monday prior to the fair during the designated times. - 5.
-If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 6.
-Judging will be held on Wednesday with the other 4-H STEM categories which all will begin at 12:00 p.m. - 7.
 Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current 4-H year and have been selected at the county level for entry at the State Fair level. - 8.
+Exhibit must have been completed during the current 4-H year and have been selected at the county level for entry at the State Fair level. - 4.
 The information that accompanies the UAS must be limited to the 4-H STEM Exhibit Information Form which is affixed to a 10" x 13" envelope.
 This envelope should NOT be attached to the UAS.
 This may be downloaded from www.STEM4KS.com.
 Any UAS exhibit not including this completed envelope will receive an automatic participation ribbon.
-All revisions of forms previously released for the STEM division dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year. - 9.
+All revisions of forms previously released for the STEM division dated prior to current year are void for use and new forms must be obtained and used that are dated by the Kansas State 4-H Office for the current year. - 5.
 Each exhibit MUST include a video of the youth operating their UAS.
 This allows judges to get a better understanding of the exhibit and allows the youth the opportunity to fully demonstrate their exhibit.
-The video should be no longer than 8 minutes and should be placed on the CD, DVD, USB drive, or similar. - 10.
-Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - 11.
-Unmanned Aerial Systems that include or depict weaponry of any kind will be disqualified. - 12.
-If modifications are made to the exhibit a page should be attached noting those modifications. - 13.
+The video should be no longer than 8 minutes and should be placed on the CD, DVD, USB drive, or similar. - Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - 7.
+Unmanned Aerial Systems that include or depict weaponry of any kind will be disqualified. - 8.
+If modifications are made to the exhibit a page should be attached noting those modifications. - 9.
 If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' description, will receive a participation ribbon.